About Parker Archival Services

 Summary of Qualifications

-I am a second-year graduate student in the Masters of Archival Studies program at the School of Library, Archival and Information Studies at UBC.
+I am a recent graduate of the Masters of Archival Studies program at the School of Library, Archival and Information Studies at UBC.

 My qualifications include: